Cathedral Basilica of the Immaculate Conception (Mobile, Alabama): Construction and improvements

-In 1946, a US Navy aviator hit the South Tower of the cathedral before crashing his plane and dying.
+In 1946, a US Navy plane hit the South Tower of the cathedral before it crashed nearby, killing the pilot.

 Fire damage and restoration

 On March 19, 1954, a homeless man sheltering in the church basement caused a fire that raced up through the sanctuary.
 Two firefighters, both former altar boys, ran into the burning building to retrieve religious objects.
 The cathedral survived the fire, but the interior suffered heavy fire, smoke, and water damage.
 Eight of the large stained glass windows were destroyed, along with the cathedra, pulpit and pipe organ.
-The damage estimate was $250,000, which was not covered by insurance.
+The damage estimate was $250,000, which was not entirely covered by insurance.